When I was growing up, every Christmas my mother’s family served this boozy, frothy, heavenly milk punch known as “Money’s Egg Nog”.

 Money was my great- grandmother, born in Grenada, Mississippi and moved to the west coast of Florida to raise her children with my great- grandfather, J. J. Williams, Jr. the founding member of Williams Parker law firm in Sarasota.
 Money lived in a beautiful house filled with antiques, grew roses, had an entire “closet” filled with sterling, slept in a massive four poster mahogany bed and, as far I know, never learned to drive.
 And it’s a good thing, because after a few cups of her egg nog- no one should be on the road.

-Money’s egg nog is a very simple punch- store bought egg nog, coffee ice cream, fresh whipped cream and whiskey- lots of it.
+Money’s egg nog is a very simple punch- store bought egg nog, cold coffee, coffee ice cream, fresh whipped cream and whiskey- lots of it.
 You could use bourbon, but I think the taste of whiskey helps cut the “sweetness” of the egg nog.
 You could also add brewed coffee to thin it out, but we drink it thick- almost like a milk shake with dollops of cream and chunks of ice cream floating in this holiday cocktail confection.

 Money's Egg Nog